The Best-Selling Ford Vehicles of All Time

 4. Ford Fiesta

 Launched in 1976 as a European model, Ford Fiesta found the overwhelming majority of its 16 million buyers overseas.
 In fact, it is the United Kingdom’s all-time sales champ.
-These days, it averages fewer than 50,000 sales per year in the U.S. but remains a powerhouse wherever consumers appreciate subcompact cars (basically, anywhere but here).
+These days, it averages fewer than 50,000 sales per year in the U.S. (where it is being phased out) but remains a powerhouse wherever consumers appreciate subcompact cars (basically, anywhere but here).